diffpy/diffpy.github.io/products/PDFmorph.rst

 ========

 .. note::
-	PDFmorph is an application which makes use of the Command Line Interface.
+	The PDFmorph application has a Command Line Interface.
 If you are unfamiliar with the CLI, it is recommended that you consult online resources and become somewhat familiar before using PDFmorph.

 PDFmorph is a Python software package designed to increase the insight researchers